build-for-nepal/nepal-map/README.md

 ### Basic Example

-Here's a basic example of how to use the `NepalMap` component in your application:
+Here's a basic example of how to use the `nepal-map` package in your application:

 ```jsx
 import React from 'react';